-The impact of machine background events on the performance of the vertex detector have been studied by adding background hits to signal events according to the rates estimated using Full Simulation.
+The impact of machine background events on the SVT performance has been studied by adding background hits to signal events according to the rates estimated using Full Simulation.
 Details on the estimates of the machine background events can be found in Section 6.6.
-Possible effects of background hits are the reduction of the hit reconstruction efficiency, the increase of the effective hit resolution, the reduction of efficiency of the pattern recognition for charged tracks along with the increase of fake tracks.
-Most of the above effects have been included in our Fast Simulation assuming that the charged track pattern recognition algorithm will work with similar performances to the BABAR one but fake tracks are not simulated.
-The hit efficiency of the readout chips that we have used in the Fast Simulation studies can be found in Table 6.12 for the case of nominal background and with 5 times the nominal background.
-In Fig. 6.18 it is reported the impact of the machine background events on the physics parameter S for the case of nominal background and with 5 times the nominal background rates.
-Background hits are rejected if they are not within a time window of $\pm 3\sigma$ ( $\pm 5\sigma$ ) with respect to the time of the event.
-The reduction to the sensitivity to S is very small with nominal background (< 3%) and is about 9% (14%) with 5 times the nominal background conditions when applying a $\pm 3\sigma$ ( $\pm 5\sigma$ ) time window cut.
+Background hits may reduce the hit reconstruction efficiency, increase the effective hit resolution, and reduce the efficiency of pattern recognition for charged tracks, along with the increase of fake tracks.
+Most of the above effects have been included in our Fast Simulation assuming that the charged track pattern recognition algorithm will work with similar performance to the BABAR one, but fake tracks are not simulated.
+Hit efficiency of the readout chips used in the Fast Simulation studies can be found in Table 6.13 for the case of nominal background and with 5 times the nominal background.
+In Fig. 6.18 is reported the impact of the machine background events on the physics parameter Sfor the case of nominal background and with 5 times the nominal background rates.
+Background hits are rejected if they are not within a time window of $\pm 3\sigma$ ($\pm 5\sigma$) with respect to the time of the event.
+The reduction of the sensitivity to S is quite limited with nominal background (< 3%) and is about 9% (14%) with 5 times the nominal background conditions when applying a $\pm 3\sigma$ ($\pm 5\sigma$) time window cut.

-Figure 6.18: Variation of the S per event error in $B^0 \to \phi K_S^0$ time-dependent analysis in presence of background events and with 5 times the nominal background.
+Figure 6.18: Variation of the S per-event error in $B^0 \to \phi K_S^0$ time-dependent analysis in presence of nominal background events and with 5 times the nominal background.
 A cut on the time of arrival of the hits has been applied at $\pm 3\sigma$ and $\pm 5\sigma$ with respect to the time of the event.